DKFZ-ODCF/COWorkflowsBasePlugin/README.md

 |allowSampleTerminationWithIndex          |true     | Allow recognition of trailing integer numbers for sample names, e.g. tumor_02, if tumor is set. |
 |useLowerCaseFilenamesForSampleExtraction |true     | The switch will tell the method to work on lowercase filenames.|

-Please take a close look at the file SampleFromFilenameExtractorVersionTwoTest (search with find or so).
+Please take a close look at the file SampleFromFilenameExtractorVersionTwoTest (to be found [here](https://github.com/DKFZ-ODCF/COWorkflowsBasePlugin/blob/master/test/src/de/dkfz/b080/co/knowledge/metadata/sampleextractorstrategies/SampleFromFilenameExtractorVersionTwoTest.groovy)).
 There is a large test case *"Version_2: Extract sample name from BAM basename"*, which features a table with input, switches and expected output.